Bass trombone: Range

 The 20th century saw further extensions of the bass trombone range, such as the fortissimo pedal D_{1} in Berg's Drei Orchesterstücke (1915), and the high B_{4} in Kodály's 1927 Háry János suite.
 Contemporary orchestral and solo classical pieces, as well as modern jazz arrangements, often further exploit the wide tonal range of the bass trombone.

 Repertoire

 Since the Romantic period, the trombone section of an orchestra, wind ensemble, or British-style brass band usually consists of two tenor trombones and at least one bass trombone.
 In a modern jazz big band section of typically four trombones, the lowest part is usually intended for bass trombone, often serving as the anchor of the trombone section or doubling the double bass and baritone saxophone.

-George Roberts (affectionately known as "Mr. Bass Trombone") was one of the first players to champion the solo possibilities of the instrument.
+George Roberts was one of the first players to champion the solo possibilities of the instrument, through his big band and commercial orchestra career in the 1940s-70s.
 One of the first major classical solo works for the instrument was the Concerto for Bass Trombone by Thom Ritter George.